 The same goes for social media.
 Unfollow people who aren't adding to whatever experience you're trying to mold through social media, or sort them into lists or categories (I'm thinking specifically of Twitter here) so that your info streams are more focused.
 This allows you to, say, get on Twitter without getting sidetracked by comedians' tweets (since you'll presumably have a list for those specific users).

 This applies to the business software you use to keep in touch with coworkers or clients as well.
-Perhaps you'll need to mute your Slack notifications during certain hours, or look into a good project management software that can centralize your daily tasks to better limit your focus to your priority for each day.
+Perhaps you'll need to mute your Slack notifications during certain hours, or look into a good project management solution.
+For individual users, the best free project management software is more than enough to help you centralize your daily tasks to better focus on your priorities for each day.